Russian tea culture: Tea culture

 In the Soviet period, tea-drinking was extremely popular in the daily life of office workers (female secretaries, laboratory assistants, etc.).
 Tea brands of the time were nicknamed "the brooms" (Georgian) and "the tea with an elephant" (Indian).
 Tea was an immutable element of kitchen life among the intelligentsia in 1960s-'70s.

 In pre-Revolutionary Russia there was a joke "что после чаю следует?" ('what follows after tea?', translit. chto poslye chayu slyeduyet) with the correct answer being "the resurrection of the dead" from the Nicene Creed.
 This is based on the word "чаю" (chayu), the homograph designating formerly "I expect" ("look for" in the creed) and the partitive case of the word "tea", still in use.

 In the 19th century, Russians drank their tea with a cube of sugar (from sugarloaf) held between their teeth.
 The tradition still exists today.

 Tea is very popular in Russian prisons.
 Traditional mind-altering substances such as alcohol are typically prohibited, and very high concentrations, called chifir are used as a substitute.

 Russian citizens who are not ethnically Russian have their own tea cultures.
-Kalmyk tea, for instance, most resembles Mongolian suutei tsai, and includes brewing loose leaves with milk (twice larger amount than that of water), salt, bay leaf, nutmeg, cloves, or butter, to be enjoyed with flatbread.
+Kalmyk tea, for instance, most resembles Mongolian suutei tsai, and includes brewing loose leaves with milk (twice larger amount than that of water), salt, bay leaf, nutmeg, cloves, or butter, to be consumed with flatbread.
 Water substituted with milk allows the beverage to be produced more easily in the arid terrain of Kalmykia.